hashicorp/vault/website/source/docs/auth/aws-ec2.html.md

         <span class="param">bound_account_id</span>
         <span class="param-flags">optional</span>
         If set, defines a constraint on the EC2 instances that the account ID in its identity document to match the one specified by this parameter.
+This constraint is checked only by the ec2 auth method.
       </li>
     </ul>
     <ul>